 Faraday’s Law Of Induction

 What is Faraday’s law of induction?
 Faraday’s law of induction states that the electromotive force (induced voltage) in a closed circuit is proportional to the rate of change over time of the magnetic flux through that circuit.

 Let’s break this down into smaller definitions to better understand in the context of a moving-coil dynamic microphone:

-- A closed circuit is a complete electrical connection in which current (in this case alternating current) can flow.
+- Closed circuit: a complete electrical connection in which current (in this case alternating current) can flow.

-- Magnetic flux is loosely defined as the total magnetic field which passes through a given area.
+- Magnetic flux: the total magnetic field which passes through a given area.

 In the moving-coil microphone design, we have a permanent magnet.
 This magnet is complex in its design and has a complex magnetic field that is concentrated around the moving coil.

 The magnetic field’s strength can be measured with field lines.
 These are vectors that show both the strength and direction of the magnetic field at any given point.